 For more information about the CRF, go to http://www.return-it.ca/beverage/products/.

 Wine and spirits are sold largely through government liquor stores as controlled by the British Columbia Liquor Commission (BCLC).
-The bottle depots handling non-alcoholic beverage returns also redeem wine and spirit deposits.
+The bottle depots handling non-alcoholic beverage returns also redeem wine and spirit containers.

 In BC, beer containers are not exempt from beverage container legislation.
 The system is still return-to-retail, operating as an independent system.
-Beer, wine and spirits are sold through government operated Liquor Commission stores and a limited number of Cold Beer and Wine stores, mostly attached to hotels.
-Refillable bottles are recovered for full deposit at the Liquor stores and the Cold Beer and Wine stores.
-Bottles that are returned to the Return-It depots are discounted by the depot operator who then returns the bottles to the brewers.
+Beer, wine and spirits are sold through government operated Liquor Commission stores and a limited number of cold beer and wine stores, mostly attached to hotels.
+Refillable bottles are recovered for full deposit at the Liquor stores and the cold beer and wine stores.
+Bottles that are returned to the Return-It depots are sometimes discounted by the depot operator who then returns the bottles to the brewers.

 - Deposit: $1.20 per dozen

 - Handling Fees: 5 cents/doz. to Liquor Commission and retailers.
 12 cents/doz. to bottle wholesalers plus a 10 cents/doz. sorting fee.